Chia-Network/cadt/README.md

 ### Run CADT on a Testnet

 Chia has a few test networks called "[testnets](https://docs.chia.net/testnets/)".
 Testnets allow anyone to test applications using plentiful and low value TXCH instead of needing to purchace XCH.
-We recommend running a testnet version of CADT as well as your production mainnet version in order to test integrations, software updates, and experiment in a low-stakes environment.
+We recommend running a testnet version of CADT in order to test integrations, software updates, and experiment in a low-stakes environment.

 CADT runs on a testnet called "testnetA" which is different than the main Chia testnet, testnet11.
 TestnetA has a CADT governance node and an [observer](https://chia-cadt-demo.chiamanaged.com/).
 To configure your Chia and CADT environment to use testnetA, do the following: